The Homestead of David Snowden, Jr.

 As I drove down from a forested ridge towards the Kentucky River valley in one of the most remote areas of the Bluegrass state, I spotted a derelict, historic residence on a small knob.

-This part of Kentucky is like home, the terrain all too familiar.
-Hills, narrow valleys, small towns, and county stores was part of my childhood and revisiting this part of the state gave me excitement for what I could discover.
+This part of Kentucky is like home; the terrain is all too familiar.
+Hills, narrow valleys, small towns, and county stores were part of my childhood, and revisiting this part of the state excited me for what I could discover.
 And this forlorn residence in the distance, set among the trees atop a dirt driveway, didn’t resemble the newer houses and trailers adjoining it.
 It had wooden, narrow clapboard siding, a tin roof, and a long, linear rear porch.
 I parked my car and explored the grounds.

 To the rear of the property were two abandoned buildings, one of which served as a kitchen and early slave quarters.

-I heard the rustling of footsteps as I approached the two wayward buildings.
+I heard footsteps rustling as I approached the two wayward buildings.
 An elderly gentleman soon appeared from the underbrush and gave a friendly wave.
-He introduced himself as a descendant of the David Snowden Jr. family who had built a log cabin on the site of the house in 1825.
+He introduced himself as a descendant of the David Snowden Jr. family, who had built a log cabin on the site of the house in 1825.
 The cabin still existed, only covered with insulation and clapboard.
 Later additions were made to the cabin, including a two-story front, to accommodate their growing family.

-The Snowden family lineage could be traced to 1759 when David Snowden was born in Perth Amboy, New Jersey.
-After migrating to Kentucky, David Snowden Jr., a descendent, constructed a log cabin along the river in 1825.
+The Snowden family lineage could be traced to 1759, when David Snowden was born in Perth Amboy, New Jersey.
+After migrating to Kentucky, David Snowden Jr., a descendant, constructed a log cabin along the river in 1825.

 In April 1914, Dudley Bishop Snowden, who served as postmaster for the community, fitted a post office to the rear of the house that had been built as a log cabin.

-It is believed that the residence has been not in use for about 15 years.
-It is in remarkably great condition, with some fresh paint on the trim, repairs to the clapboard and the boarding of some broken windows.
+It is believed that the residence has not been used for about 15 years.
+It is in remarkably great condition, with some fresh paint on the trim, repairs to the clapboard, and the boarding of some broken windows.

 Add Yours →